leomol/FPA/README.md

 - `signalTitle` - Exact title name of time column.
 - `referenceTitle` - Exact title name of time column.
 - `resamplingFrequency` - Resampling frequency (Hz).
+- `zScoreEpochs` - Time epochs (s) to include for z-score normalization.
 - `bleachingCorrectionEpochs` - Time epochs (s) to include for bleaching correction.
 - `f0Function` - One of `@movmean`, `@movmedian`, `@movmin`.
 - `f0Window` - Length of the moving window to calculate f0.